Dynamic stretching, static stretching, warm up, cool down, cross train, strength train…now I’m telling you to add in hip mobility work too?!

 Maybe you add in a day of yoga each week or add in a few mobility drills and stretching after a run.
 It’s amazing how much just a few little things can add up and quickly become a natural part of your routine.

-BONUS: Try adding in some collagen for additional benefits!
+BONUS: Try adding in some collagen for additional benefits and checkout my full list of tips for loosening tight runner hips.

 Other ways to connect with Amanda